fan2/mkdocs/docs/blog/posts/toolchain/gdb/2-gdb-in-and-out.md

 The ‘start’ command does the equivalent of setting a *temporary* breakpoint at the beginning of the main procedure and then invoking the ‘run’ command.

-`starti`: The ‘starti’ command does the equivalent of setting a temporary breakpoint at the first instruction of a program’s execution and then invoking the ‘run’ command.
+`starti`: The ‘starti’ command does the equivalent of setting a temporary breakpoint at the first instruction of a program's execution and then invoking the ‘run’ command.
 For programs containing an *elaboration* phase, the starti command will stop execution at the start of the elaboration phase.

 ```Shell
 (gdb) help start